ABOUT THE NOKOTA HORSE

 The Native American-bred war horses were originally confiscated from the Hunkpapa when Sitting Bull surrendered to the U.S. Army at Fort Buford in 1881 in exchange for amnesty for his people.
 He would become a prisoner of war at Fort Randall in South Dakota for two years and later was permitted to live on Standing Rock Reservation between the North and South Dakota territory.

 Although the fence at the Theodore Roosevelt National Park provided the Nokotas some measure of protection, the National Park Service (NPS) did not allow wild or feral horses on the grounds and were exempt from federal laws that were passed to protect wild and free-roaming equines in 1959 and 1971.
 When the community learned that these wild horses were part of the historical scene (the open range days), they mobilized for local policy change in the 1970s.
-The park, however, only allowed a limited number of Nokotas to stay and managed them as a “historical demonstration herd,” leading to periodic roundups, staged in order to limit the population, and culled horses (rejected horses) were sold at public auction.
+The park, however, only allowed a limited number of Nokotas to stay and managed them as a “historical demonstration herd,” leading to periodic roundups, staged in order to limit the population, and culled horses (rejected horses) were sold at public auction as Nokota horses for sale.

 NOKOTA HORSE PHYSICAL CHARACTERISTICS